Enkerli/tama-synth/README.md

 ## The “Pluck” Synth
 On the [sonic-pi Google Group](https://groups.google.com/d/msg/sonic-pi/yuE92JC4viA/K42TwnDACQAJ), user Eli asked about “easy, convincing guitar sounds”.
 As Richard Dobson then explained, the Karplus-Strong model is the classic way to emulate plucked-string sounds.
 As Xavier Riley further explained, SuperCollider comes with the [Pluck](http://doc.sccode.org/Classes/Pluck.html) UGen, an implementation of that very same Karplus-Strong model.
 Basically, a noise is sent as an “excitation” of a string model which then resonates with decreasing amplitude.

 This “pluck” synth is a quick and easy implementation of that Pluck UGen.
-Apart from some of the most basic arguments (`note:`, `amp:`, `pan:`, and `dur:`), this synth accepts `coef`, a coefficient which makes the string sound more or less muted.
+Apart from some of the most basic arguments (`note:`, `amp:`, `pan:`, and `dur:`), this synth accepts `coef:`, a coefficient which makes the string sound more or less muted.
 The usable range for this parameter is from -0.9 to about 0.9 or so.